Surya-Interviews/Interview/iOS.md

 ### Constraints

 - You must submit an XCode 7 project, targeting iOS 9 or later.
-- Your code can be written in Swift.
+- Your code must be written in Swift.
 - You may use any libraries of your choice.
 - You must provide instructions on how to build and run your code.
 - The app must work in both portrait and landscape orientations.